mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 ## Appendix B. Background

-NOTE: This Appendix describes the background or context behind the creation of this DID Method.
+NOTE: This Appendix describes the background or context behind the creation of this DID Method Namespace.

 The fabric that knits the world together is the Internet global communications network and the World Wide Web (WWW) software application that runs on top of the Internet.